Tag: Easter

 Most of us would start to get a bit antsy.

-Waiting for God to is commonplace in the Bible, or should we say that waiting is scriptural, but not always about.
+Waiting for God to move is commonplace in the Bible, or should we say that waiting is scriptural, but not always about.
 Both in Psalm 25 and in Isaiah 26 we read about waiting.
-The way Scripture is written a lot of the waiting is not written about, as it happens between the points that we read.
+The way Scripture is written a lot of the waiting is not written about, as it happens between the action points that we read.

 1) Have you ever had a answered, and then wondered if you should actually accept it?
 What was it?
 What decision did you make, and why?